Alestra

-Alestra S. de R.L. de C.V., known as Alestra, is a Mexican IT Services company headquartered in San Pedro Garza García, in Monterrey, Mexico.
+Alestra S. de R.L. de C.V., known as Alestra, is a Mexican IT Services company headquartered in San Pedro Garza García, Nuevo León, Mexico.
 It provides IT solutions for the corporate sector in Mexico.
 It is a subsidiary of the Mexican conglomerate Alfa.

 Alestra reported revenues of $415 million for 2014.
 It employs more than 1,600 people and operates five data centers, 3 in Monterrey, 1 in Guadalajara, and 1 in Querétaro.

 In 2011, its parent company, Alfa, acquired 49% of Alestra's shares from AT&T.